srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of ChatQnA on Xeon
+# Deploying ChatQnA on Intel® Xeon® Processors

 This document outlines the single node deployment process for a ChatQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include pulling Docker images, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`,`llm` and `faqgen`.